Configuring Your Organization

 state=random_state_value

-- Show the login page
+- LumoAuth shows the hosted login page.

-Step 8: Verify with API
+Step 8: Verify with the API

-Exchange the authorization code:
+Exchange the authorization code for tokens:

-curl -X POST https://app.lumoauth.dev/t/acme-corp/api/v1/oauth/token \
+curl -X POST https://app.lumoauth.dev/orgs/acme-corp/api/v1/oauth/token \

 -d grant_type=authorization_code \